 Quick overview:

 The DLL files become deeply embedded in the system and slow it down as their number increases.
-There are many programs that delete unused DLLs - but unfortunately these are often just as dangerous as deleting them manually.
+There are many programs that delete unused DLLs - but unfortunately these are often just as dangerous as manual deletion.
 The most important DLLs can be found at a certain point in the registry.
 If any are not needed, you will see this and can delete them.
 Veni, vidi, vici!

-(read below for a solution using the custom-built DLL killer created by a reader)
+(read below for a solution using the custom-made DLL killer created by a reader)

-1. Click one after the other on Start > Execute and type it into the command line that pops up regedit followed by pressing the Enter key.
-The editor for editing the Windows registry starts within the next millisecond.
+1. Click Start > Run and type regedit in the command line that pops up, followed by pressing Enter.
+The editor for editing the Windows registry will start within the next millisecond.

-2. Now navigate through the folders with double-clicks, as described in more detail in the Windows Tweaks Lexicon article HKEY_LOCAL_MACHINE\ SOFTWARE\Microsoft\Windows\CurrentVersion\SharedDLLs.
-In the right-hand pane you will see the following (and much more).
+2. Now navigate through the folders HKEY_LOCAL_MACHINE\ SOFTWARE\Microsoft\Windows\CurrentVersion\SharedDLLs by double-clicking, as described in more detail in the Windows Tweaks Lexicon article.
+In the right-hand pane, you will see the following (and much more).

 3. As shown in the picture, only the values at the back are important.
 If there is a (0) anywhere in the list, this means that the DLL is not needed.
 Example:

-If this is the case, note the file name (here: MSJET40.dll) and the directory.
+If this is the case, remember the file name (here: MSJET40.dll) and the directory.
 Click on it with the right mouse button and delete this value.

-4. Click on Start > Search > By files and folders and enter this file name.
-As soon as it has been found, you can delete it without hesitation.
+4. Click on Start > Search > for files and folders and enter this file name.
+As soon as it is found, you can delete it without hesitation.
 If it is not found, it may be hidden.
-To display it anyway, you must continue with step 5.
+To get it displayed anyway you have to continue with step 5.
 Otherwise, I recommend that you delete all entries and the associated files with a (0) after them for a clean system.

-5. In the conventional Windows Explorer, select Extras > Folder options and switch to the register View.
-Remove the tick in front of Hide protected files and mark them below Undisplay all files.
+5. In standard Windows Explorer, select Extras > Folder Options and switch to the View tab.
+Remove the tick next to Hide protected files and select Display all files below.

-Another option: The DLL-Killer from Viktor Engelmann saves you this trouble and automatically searches for the DLL entries in the registry and on the PC and deletes them.
+Another option: Viktor Engelmann's DLL Killer saves you this trouble and automatically searches for the DLL entries in the registry and on the PC and deletes them.
 The program also has a backup function with which you can undo the changes (in case of problems)!

 On Windows Tweaks you will find time-saving tech guides for PC, software & Microsoft.
 For a stress-free digital everyday life.
 Already we have been "tweaking" Windows since 1998 and just won't stop!